 Take a two-hour deep dive into the joy, heartbreak, and history of the New Orleans Queer Underground from the 1850s to the present.
 Follow the stories of sex worker street gangs, drag queens working for the mafia, jazz artists, and the queer community of today to discover the ways the queer underbelly of New Orleans has shaped the history of the entire world.

 There’s no party quite like Pride in New Orleans.
 Typically the second weekend in June, several events pop up including the Pride parade in the French Quarter.
-Black Pride Weekend coincides with New Orleans Pride, giving you even more options to celebrate Pride Month.
+Black Pride Weekend is also celebrated in June, giving you even more reasons to visit during Pride Month.
 Check out our Ultimate Guide to Pride here to see what’s up.

 Tennessee Williams Literary Festival